-The personnel protection is to comply with requirements in Pt 7, Ch 5, Sec 14 of Rules for the Classification of Steel Ships. \downarrow
+The personnel protection is to comply with requirements in Pt 7, Ch 5, Sec 14 of Rules for the Classification of Steel Ships. \oplus

-CHAPTER 12 REGASIFICATION SYSTEMS
+CHAPTER 12 PROCESS SYSTEMS

-- 1. The requirements in this Chapter apply to regasification system installed in the unit with Regasification notation specified in Ch 2.
-For the regasification system installed in the unit without Regasification notation, safety related requirements of this Chapter including facility layout, safety system, process shutdown systems shall be applied. - 2.
-In this Chapter, the boundary between regasification systems and other onboard systems are as the following. - (1) from the flange connected to the outlet flange of the storage tank for liquefied gas piping - (2) to the last outlet flange in the unit connected to the vaporized gas export system - 3.
-Equipment and piping systems, except otherwise specified in this Chapter, are to be in accordance with relevant requirements in Pt 7, Ch 5 Sec 5 of Rules for the Classification of Steel Ships.
+- 1. The requirements in this Chapter apply to the process systems installed in the unit with Process notation specified in Ch 2.
+For the process systems installed in the unit without process notation, safety related requirements of this Chapter including facility layout, safety system, process shutdown systems apply. - 2.
+The requirements in this Chapter apply to facilities which are only installed on the unit and the boundary between process systems and other onboard systems are as the following: - (1) from the first inlet flange of the well fluid flow line above the water level inboard for import - (2) to the flange connected with the inlet flange of the storage tank. - 3.
+The process system consists of the following equipment. - (1) Gas treatment systems for removal of the acid gases(hydrogen sulfide, carbon dioxide, etc.), dehydration and removal of mercury from raw gas prior to liquefaction - (3) Liquefaction systems for liquefying the treated gas

-- 1. Regasification system and associated equipment are to be designed to minimize the risk of hazards to personnel and property caused by potential threats to safety, with considering the followings: - (1) Prevent an abnormal condition from causing an upset condition - (2) Prevent an upset condition from causing a release of hydrocarbons - (3) Safely collect and dispose of hydrocarbon gasses and vapors released - (4) Prevent formation of explosive mixtures - (5) Prevent ignition of flammable liquids or gases and vapors released - (6) Limit exposure of personnel to fire hazards - 2.
-Structure that supports regasification systems or forms an integral part of the equipment is to be designed to a recognized standard.
+- 1. In general, the design of process systems and equipment are to comply with the requirement specified in Ch 11, Sec 2 and Sec 3 of Guidance for Floating Production Units.
+In addition, for the items which are not specified in this Chapter, systems which are in direct contact with liquefied gas or liquefied gas vapor are to be designed for compliance with the requirements of Pt 7, Ch 5, Sec 5 of Rules for Classification of Steel Ships. - 2.
+Hydrocarbon processing systems and associated equipment are to be designed to minimize the risk of hazards to personnel and property caused by potential threats to safety, with considering the followings: - (1) Prevent an abnormal condition from causing an upset condition - (2) Prevent an upset condition from causing a release of hydrocarbons - (3) Safely collect and dispose of hydrocarbon gasses and vapors released - (4) Prevent formation of explosive mixtures - (5) Prevent ignition of flammable liquids or gases and vapors released - (6) Limit exposure of personnel to fire hazards - 3.
+Structure that supports process facilities or forms an integral part of the equipment is to be designed to a recognized standard.
 Plans and calculations are to be submitted for the Society review.
 Process liquid weights and dynamic loads due to installation motions and other loads, such as wind imposed loads, are to be considered.